-We hold many public school admission registers, which document children's school admission and attendance from the 1870s to the 1990s.
-Records from different schools are regularly transferred to our custody.
-We also hold limited examination results from the Public Examinations Board from the 1890s to the 1960s.
+- South Australian Government public school records.
+These records contain children's school admission and attendance from the 1870s to the 1990s.
+Records are regularly transferred to our custody.

 Access conditions

-School admission registers are open for general public access after 30 years to 31 December from the last year noted in the record.
-Individuals seeking access to their own record are entitled to access prior to the 30 years.
+School admission registers are open for general access after 30 years to 31 December from the last year noted in the record.

 School journals, examination results and disciplinary matters are usually open after 60 years to 31 December from the last year noted in the record.